-Modern glazed doors, whether they be bi-folds or sliding, are one of the most sought after features in today’s homes.
-Equally, they are one of the main additions people use to flood their houses with light when undergoing an extension, or renovating their property.
+Modern glazed doors, whether they be bi-folds or sliding, are one of the most sought-after features in today’s homes.
+Equally, they are one of the main additions people use to maximise natural light in the home when undertaking an extension or renovation.